luke-beep/all-about-windows/README.md

 ---

+1. Disable hardware acceleration on everything, your browser, discord etc. This will increase performance by a lot.

+2. Disable all ingame overlays.
+This will increase performance by a lot.

+3.

 [Process Lasso](https://bitsum.com/) is an advanced process priority optimization and system automation utility.

 [https://www.msi.com/Landing/afterburner/graphics-cards](https://www.msi.com/Landing/afterburner/graphics-cards) is a graphics card overclocking utility.